drivelikejehu/Eat-Da-Burger/README.md

-# Unit 12: Node Express Handlebars - Eat Da Burger
+# Node Express Handlebars - Eat Da Burger

 https://immense-thicket-63740.herokuapp.com/

 ### Description

-For this project we created a burger app that created 'burgers', 'devoured' said burgers with a button, that would display on the other side of the page.
-We designed our site with the model-view-controller pattern using MySql, Node, Express, Express Handlebars, and the Object Relational Model.
+Behold the penultimate greasy by-product of American institution.
+The burger is a complete meal, tucked between two slices of satiation.
+From charcoal barbecues to after-hour drive-thrus, Eat Da Burger recaptures the satisfaction for what hits the spot.

 ### User Story

-AS A burger enthusiast who wants to devour burgers
+AS A person who craves burgers
-I WANT to submit a name of a burger
+I WANT to order a customized sandwich
-SO THAT I can devour it.
+SO THAT I can satiate my mental hunger

 ### Screenshots